 Significant levels of variables or interaction of variables in response to TPC is also indicated by the Pareto chart seen in Figure 2.
-Red line indicates significance cutoff line.
-Variables or interaction variables that have a large effect will pass standard significance cut-off line (length of bar graphs pass significance cut-off line) thus these variables or interactions of these variables are significant to the response TPC, while those which not passing significance cut-off line are not significant.
-The farther the distance of bar graph from the significance cut-off line, the variables or interaction variables are more significant.
+Red line indicates significance cut-off line.
+Variables or interaction variables that have a large effect will pass standard significance cut-off line (length of bar graphs pass significance cut-off line) thus these

-Figure 2.
-Pareto chart of the standardized effects
+Figure 2.Pareto chart of the standardized effects